CFO4Life Group LLC Purchases 293 Shares of Medtronic plc (NYSE:MDT)

-CFO4Life Group LLC grew its stake in shares of Medtronic plc (NYSE:MDT – Get Rating) by 14.1% in the first quarter, according to its most recent filing with the SEC.
-The institutional investor owned 2,376 shares of the medical technology company’s stock after purchasing an additional 293 shares during the period.
-CFO4Life Group LLC’s holdings in Medtronic were worth $264,000 as of its most recent filing with the SEC.
+CFO4Life Group LLC lifted its position in shares of Medtronic plc (NYSE:MDT – Get Rating) by 14.1% in the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 2,376 shares of the medical technology company’s stock after acquiring an additional 293 shares during the period.
+CFO4Life Group LLC’s holdings in Medtronic were worth $264,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
-Chase Investment Counsel Corp increased its stake in shares of Medtronic by 2.9% during the first quarter.
-Chase Investment Counsel Corp now owns 3,220 shares of the medical technology company’s stock valued at $357,000 after purchasing an additional 90 shares in the last quarter.
-Wedge Capital Management L L P NC increased its stake in shares of Medtronic by 3.6% during the first quarter.
-Wedge Capital Management L L P NC now owns 2,633 shares of the medical technology company’s stock valued at $292,000 after purchasing an additional 92 shares in the last quarter.
-Main Street Financial Solutions LLC increased its stake in shares of Medtronic by 0.9% during the first quarter.
-Main Street Financial Solutions LLC now owns 9,944 shares of the medical technology company’s stock valued at $1,103,000 after purchasing an additional 92 shares in the last quarter.
-Rosenberg Matthew Hamilton increased its stake in shares of Medtronic by 7.9% during the first quarter.
-Rosenberg Matthew Hamilton now owns 1,286 shares of the medical technology company’s stock valued at $143,000 after purchasing an additional 94 shares in the last quarter.
-Finally, Lincoln National Corp increased its stake in shares of Medtronic by 1.4% during the fourth quarter.
-Lincoln National Corp now owns 7,310 shares of the medical technology company’s stock valued at $756,000 after purchasing an additional 98 shares in the last quarter.
-80.23% of the stock is owned by institutional investors.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+BlackRock Inc. grew its position in Medtronic by 4.7% in the 4th quarter.
+BlackRock Inc. now owns 107,903,362 shares of the medical technology company’s stock worth $11,162,603,000 after purchasing an additional 4,883,180 shares during the period.
+State Street Corp boosted its stake in shares of Medtronic by 2.8% during the 4th quarter.
+State Street Corp now owns 57,974,329 shares of the medical technology company’s stock worth $6,033,399,000 after acquiring an additional 1,591,381 shares during the last quarter.
+Massachusetts Financial Services Co.
+MA boosted its stake in shares of Medtronic by 0.5% during the 4th quarter.
+Massachusetts Financial Services Co.
+MA now owns 45,408,187 shares of the medical technology company’s stock worth $4,697,477,000 after acquiring an additional 217,800 shares during the last quarter.
+Lazard Asset Management LLC boosted its stake in shares of Medtronic by 4.9% during the 4th quarter.
+Lazard Asset Management LLC now owns 25,370,323 shares of the medical technology company’s stock worth $2,624,558,000 after acquiring an additional 1,196,593 shares during the last quarter.
+Finally, Geode Capital Management LLC boosted its stake in shares of Medtronic by 1.4% during the 4th quarter.
+Geode Capital Management LLC now owns 22,494,541 shares of the medical technology company’s stock worth $2,320,796,000 after acquiring an additional 321,333 shares during the last quarter.
+Institutional investors own 80.23% of the company’s stock.

 Medtronic Increases Dividend

-The business also recently declared a quarterly dividend, which was paid on Friday, July 15th.
-Shareholders of record on Friday, June 24th were issued a $0.68 dividend.
+The company also recently declared a quarterly dividend, which was paid on Friday, July 15th.
+Investors of record on Friday, June 24th were issued a dividend of $0.68 per share.
+This represents a $2.72 annualized dividend and a yield of 3.09%.
 This is an increase from Medtronic’s previous quarterly dividend of $0.63.
-This represents a $2.72 dividend on an annualized basis and a yield of 3.09%.
 The ex-dividend date of this dividend was Thursday, June 23rd.
-Medtronic’s payout ratio is currently 72.92%.
+Medtronic’s dividend payout ratio is presently 72.92%.

 Medtronic plc develops, manufactures, and sells device-based medical therapies to healthcare systems, physicians, clinicians, and patients worldwide.
 Its Cardiovascular Portfolio segment offers implantable cardiac pacemakers, cardioverter defibrillators, and cardiac resynchronization therapy devices; cardiac ablation products; insertable cardiac monitor systems; TYRX products; and remote monitoring and patient-centered software.